 About Gene Fry

 Dr. Gene R. H. Fry created this website as a library for presentations, articles, graphs, and maps about global warming and climate change.
-Many website visitors have already received a CD with a similar, but earlier and smaller, library.
+Many website visitors already received one of his CDs with a similar, but earlier and smaller, library.

 Dr. Fry grew up in Fayetteville, Arkansas.
 He got his PhD in Resource Economics from Cornell University in 1989.
 His research there focused on the economics of home solar water heating and the economics of nuclear power plants as they age.
 His findings were published in Environmental Sustainability and Climate Change, Land Economics, and the Energy Journal.